cjolson1/Lagunitas-Quality-Assurance/README.md

 &#9;While these metrics are helpful, they are certainly not complete; metrics may be project-specific and establishing these before a project starts accelerates the software development process while maintaining quality.

 ## Development and Repeated Testing
 This step of the Quality Assurance process will be the most time-consuming and important.
-Testing during development is critical to keeping track of the progress of the project.
+Testing during development keeps track of the project's progress.

 In general, the testing of a project will follow the following ascending order: